 Change your major from one School/College at Temple to a major within SMC or from SMC to another School/College at Temple

-- Each school or college in Temple has its own procedure for transferring in.
+- Each school or college in Temple has its own procedure for transferring in and its own unique degree requirements.
 You should contact the advising center of your intended new school or college to learn what you need to do and to learn about their criteria for transferring into their school.

 Continued Registration Information:

 If you are in good academic standing, you are able to register on your own through Self-Service Banner.
 Students in the following categories should make an advising appointment by contacting the Office of Student Affairs:

 - Transfer students in their first semester

 Petition to Complete a Course(s) at Another Institution After Matriculation